addex12/LibraM/README.md

-# Library Management System Graduation Project
+# Library Management System Project

 This repository collects every asset required for a University-level Library Management System submission, including formal documentation and a runnable application that can be demonstrated entirely from a PHP stack (no external frameworks required on the client).